na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

-https://files.catbox.moe/ejcbc0.safetensors gud0c the signature is tagged, try putting signature in the negatives to try and keep it at bay https://files.catbox.moe/ccz6sl.safetensors mo_(kireinamo) https://files.catbox.moe/1dsnon.safetensors konpeto
+https://files.catbox.moe/ejcbc0.safetensors gud0c the signature is tagged, try putting signature in the negatives to try and keep it at bay https://files.catbox.moe/ccz6sl.safetensors mo_(kireinamo) https://files.catbox.moe/1dsnon.safetensors konpeto https://files.catbox.moe/gnu3ky.safetensors melon22 It's pretty versatile, but to get the true melon look you have to add some helper tags.
+Try huge breasts, (muscular female:0.5), and neg muscular arms.

 These are resized version of the LoRAs below so they fit on catbox and will thus download automatically with the powershell script, I didn't test them after resizing so can't comment on quality loss. https://files.catbox.moe/jtgi98.safetensors kezime